Achieve Pixel-Perfect Implementation with Design Mirror for Figma

 The Result

-I ship more polished apps now.
+I ship more polished websites now.
 Those subtle details that used to slip through—the margins, the spacing, the alignment—they're caught before I commit.
 The tool paid for itself the first time I caught a misaligned element before a client review.

 Requirements